nightwatchjs/nightwatch-docs/guide/reporters/dom-history.md

 ### View DOM history

 In the previous section you learnt how to tell Nightwatch to capture the DOM snapshots history.
-Inorder to debug, the main part is to analyse the DOM snapshots history.
+In order to debug, the main part is to analyse the DOM snapshots history.

 Steps
 1. Once your test execution completes, simply open up the report in the browser